 Japanese management practices for geothermal plants have, until now, erred on the side of caution.
 In comparison to Iceland, geothermal projects in Japan tend to be smaller and observed for a longer period of time before expanding their capacity.
-Most of Japan’s geothermal resources are located in mountainous regions without power transmission lines or good roads, which increases the cost of drilling and hence financial risk for developers.
+Most of Japan’s geothermal resources are located in mountainous regions without power transmission lines or good roads, which increase the cost of drilling and hence financial risk for developers.
 Current risk control strategies for the protection of hot springs near power plants include changing project plans or implementing risk mitigation plans which involve regular hot spring monitoring.
 Hot spring owners and developers may share monitoring data with each other or with local governments, although data collection may be too costly for some.
 No uniform guidelines for assessing the impact of power generation exist, due to the wide variation in geothermal resource characteristics and the lack of baseline data available on hot spring conditions (Kubota et al., 2013).